-- Application process opens: Wednesday, January 8, 2020, 5:00 a.m.
-(PT)
+- Application process opens: January 12, 2022 at 9:00 a.m.
+(ET)

-- Application process closes: Wednesday, March 11, 2020, 5:00 p.m.
-(PT)
+- Application process closes: March 16, 2022 at 5:00 p.m.
+(ET)

 Who can apply?

+- Eligible members must first create an online account on the NJHS website.
 Students who are under the age of 13 must submit a COPPA form to create an online NJHS account.

 What does “good standing” mean?

 Verification—NJHS advisers verify that the student who created an account on the NJHS website is a member of their chapter.
 Advisers should verify all members of their chapter.
 This is done regardless of the member’s standing in the chapter (good standing, on probation, etc.) and their eligibility for the NJHS OAA.
-Unverified members cannot access the NJHS OAA.
+Unverified members cannot access the NJHS OAA application.

 Why are two forms of parent/guardian consent required?

-Students applying to the NJHS OAA can then log into the application portal to access their application.
+Students applying to the NJHS OAA can then log in to the application portal to access their application.
 COPPA consent is required for all NJHS accounts for students under the age of 13 regardless of the member’s standing in the chapter (good standing, on probation, etc.) or their plan to apply for the NJHS OAA.